 - FadesA/B/L/R: The number of times each antenna has received a weak signal.
-Ideally these numbers should all be similar, indicating even reception to each antenna - Loss: The number of times complete signal loss (dropped frame) occurred - Holds: The number of times the receiver entered fail-safe mode due to loss of signal - Volt1/2: Battery voltage for receiver and an external source - RPM: Engine/Motor speed - Temp: Temperature from external temperature sensor

-• GPS Data: Current position, speed and altitude from GPS module
+Ideally these numbers should all be similar, indicating even reception to each antenna - Loss: The number of times complete signal loss (dropped frame) occurred - Holds: The number of times the receiver entered fail-safe mode due to loss of signal - Volt1/2: Battery voltage for receiver and an external source - RPM: Engine/Motor speed - Temp: Temperature from external temperature sensor - GPS Data: Current position, speed and altitude from GPS module

-11.6 Protocol: DSMX
+10.6 Protocol: DSMX

 The DSMX protocol is used to control many SpektrumTM and JRTM, as well as other models using this protocol.
-While the DSMX protocol can support up to 14 channels, Deviation is currently limited to a maximum of 12.
+The DSMX protocol can support up to 12 channels.
 Note that many receivers with less than 8 channels require the Transmitter to send 7 or less channels.
 Make sure the # of channels is set appropriately for the receiver.
 DSMX does not support auto-binding.
 If Fixed ID is set to None, a transmitter-specific ID is used instead.
 It is necessary to manually bind each model before the first use.